cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 9/14/2020

+Removed the Microsoft.Windows.SDK.NET and CsWinRT packages and updated the TargetFramework to net5.0-windows10.0.17763.0 and indeed did have access to the Windows APIs!
+I am a bit sad that this ties the program to Win10 for now (if I understand this correctly - I thought some of the Project Reunion/WinUI changes were supposed to reach back farther?
+Maybe in a different way...), one rational for WPF over some other technologies was the breadth of support across Windows versions - but at this point willing to sacrifice that to move forward with 'latest'.

+The Text to Speech in the previous version was only working with debugging - went ahead and brought over more code from the Montemagno TextToSpeech UWP implementation - working now.

+For the Text to Speech wrote a new behavior that get the selected text from the Web View so it can be pushed into a bound property in the UI.
+Good experience for doing more with sending data/messages to/from the WebView2.
+While I am not fully sure this should be in the ViewModel at all (is this just a UI concern?) this plus the TextToSpeech class made setting up a command in the VM easy - probably a good for now compromise esp. with the clean up this created for the BodyContentEditor.

 Committed on a branch for another attempt at moving to .NET Core 5 - smoother this time both because 5 is farther along and based on previous experience:
  - With WebView you seem to be forced to upgrade to WebView2 because of the breaking change accessing Windows APIs where winmd references are no longer allowed
- - For this commit referenced Microsoft.Windows.SDK.NET based on some GitHub discussion but ended up with a missing method exception and found another GitHub issue suggesting also referencing Microsoft.Windows.CsWinRT (to get the latest CsWinRT).
+ - For this commit referenced  based on some GitHub discussion but ended up with a missing method exception and found another GitHub issue suggesting also referencing Microsoft.Windows.CsWinRT (to get the latest CsWinRT).
 Added a commit about possibly getting the same impact via a new TFM in the latest preview.
 I think the hardest detail for the moment might be getting up to date information, I didn't even come across the TFM information until searching for a later issue...
  - The WebView2 seems quite nice but it took some work to adjust to the new API - the current commit has some scratch test to make sure I had various details working - it will be interesting reworking the leaflet code.
  - Had a puzzler around SpeechSynthesis and playing the sound - after some false starts fixing this I found BackgroundMediaPlayer.Current to get a MediaPlayer fixed the issue without hassle